AleHundred/AlxSavage/README.md

 My pronouns are She/Her/Hers.

-I currently work at Webflow as a Senior Software Engineer, but have been playing with stuff on the interwebs since the times of Geocities.
+I currently work at Webflow as a Senior Software Engineer, but I have been playing with building stuff on the interwebs since the times of Geocities.

+Apart from building interfaces of products that enable people to make technology serve humanity better, I also care about humans in tech, so I think a lot about remote collaboration, knowledge sharing and learning theory.